BrunoBernardino/budgetzen-web/README.md

 It's v2, meaning it is [end-to-end encrypted via userbase](https://userbase.com), and requires an email + password to work.

-It also means it's not compatible with Budget Zen v1, which you can still get locally from [this commit](https://github.com/BrunoBernardino/budgetzen-web/tree/397d625469b7dfd8d1968c847b32e607ee7c8ee9).
+It also means it's not compatible with Budget Zen v1, which you can still get locally from [this commit](https://github.com/BrunoBernardino/budgetzen-web/tree/397d625469b7dfd8d1968c847b32e607ee7c8ee9) and built in [here](https://v1.budgetzen.net).

 ## Development